Restaurant Brighton's guide to

 Amarillo at Drakes is the coming together of one of Brighton’s finest boutique hotels and the star-studded career of Chef Ian Swainson.
 This is a gastronomic delight that will bring a foodie spotlight to Kemptown.
-Amarillo serves small plate, tapas-style dining, with fine dining quality but at a price that’s a little more affordable.
+Amarillo serves a tasting menu, with meat and a vegetarian option.
+Swainson’s love is for Spanish food, but you’ll find a mix of influences his ingredient-led, flavoursome creations.
 It should be noted that Brighton’s last Michelin star was held by a Kemptown restaurant, is history destined to repeat itself?

 Redroaster at the bottom of St James’ Street is something of a city institution, ethically sourcing and hand roasting their coffee and serving it alongside top-quality brunch and lunches with flair and style.
 The venue itself has a cool Scandinavian look and even cooler sustainability policy as one of the UK’s highest-scoring restaurants in the Sustainable Restaurant Awards.